 The administrator of a space can choose which users are able to delete issues.
 By default, no users are granted these permissions.
 To make changes to this setting, follow the steps below:

-- Go to the Administration page by clicking on Settings > Administration
+Go to the Administration dashboard by clicking on

 - Choose the desired setting for 'Issues can be deleted by'.
 The possibilities for who can delete issues are: